Analysis

 - Private credit defaults are likely to track higher, but within manageable levels for managers equipped to troubleshoot

-The asset class proved one of the best performers through the cycle of rising inflation and interest rates, with its floating rate structures benefitting from rising base rates at the same time as risk-averse BSL markets pulled up the shutters, opening the way for private debt managers to gain market share and take their pick from the best credits on offer.
+The asset class has proven resilience through rising inflation, benefiting from market shifts and proving reliable returns.
+With its floating rate structures benefitting from rising base rates at the same time as risk-averse BSL markets pulled up the shutters, opening the way for private debt managers to gain market share and take their pick from the best credits on offer.

-Private debt managers will face increasing competition from BSL markets in 2025 as a result, with BSL arrangers and investors showing strong appetite to lean back into M&A and leveraged buyout financings after a stepping back through the period of interest rate dislocation.
+Private debt managers will face increasing competition from global banking institutions and investors in 2025, impacting future financing.
+BSL markets in 2025 as a result, with BSL arrangers and investors showing strong appetite to lean back into M&A and leveraged buyout financings after a stepping back through the period of interest rate dislocation.

 The last year has already seen BSL markets claim back market share, offering lower pricing to win back credits that were financed with private debt-backed unitranche loans.

-Bank of America figures reported by Bloomberg show that at least US$30 billion worth of private debt deals in the US were refinanced in the BSL market in 2024 at lower rates.
-BSL players will continue to run hard in 2025 and will not only compete on price.
+Data from Bank of America and information from Bloomberg show that at least US$30 billion worth of private debt deals in the US were refinanced in the BSL market in 2024 at lower rates.
+BSL market participants will remain competitive, not solely based on pricing, but through strategic asset management.
 Arrangers, noting the speed of execution and certainty offered by private debt providers, have worked hard to get BSL pricing spot on to avoid flex and mitigate syndication risk.

 Pricing pressure for private debt investment targets

-Managers will have to accept that they may have reduce margins to stay within a reasonable range of the pricing banks and BSL markets can offer in the year ahead.
+Managers will have to acknowledge the need to reduce margins to stay within a reasonable range of the pricing banks and BSL markets can offer in the year ahead.
 Many have already done so.

 Recently, for example, a club private credit managers teamed up to provide a £1.7 billion loan to help finance the take private of UK investment platform Hargreaves Lansdown.
-BSL markets will entice borrowers with lower pricing in 2025, but large credits will no longer default to BSL markets, as private debt managers show that they have the scale and appetite to offer flexibility and certainty of execution on big credits.
+Private equity firms are exploring additional private market ventures, including direct lending strategies to leverage growth.
+While BSL markets will appeal to borrowers with lower pricing in 2025, but large credits will no longer default to BSL markets, as private debt managers show that they have the scale and appetite to offer flexibility and certainty of execution on big credits.

 Dealing with private debt defaults